dy27/sportsbetting-apis/README.md

 # Sportsbetting APIs

 ## Betfair API
-This code implements a reverse-engineered Betfair API, providing direct access to Betfair data without using the official Betfair API, which costs a considerable amount of money for real-time price data.
+This code implements a reverse-engineered Betfair API, providing direct access to Betfair data without using the official Betfair API.

 Example usage can be found in the examples folder: [examples/betfair_example.ipynb](examples/betfair_example.ipynb)